-Proposed Chapter 62 establishes the requirements for National Pollutant Discharge Elimination System (NPDES) permit limits and contains restrictions on certain types of wastewater discharges.
-The Department establishes limits in NPDES permits for the pollutants in wastewater.
-Pollutant limits included in proposed Chapter 62 will apply to facilities that discharge wastewater into Waters of the United States and to facilities that discharge wastewater to city treatment plants.
+Chapter 62 establishes the requirements for National Pollutant Discharge Elimination System (NPDES) permit limits and contains restrictions on certain types of wastewater discharges.
+The Department of Natural Resources establishes limits in NPDES permits for the pollutants in wastewater.
+Pollutant limits included in Chapter 62 apply to facilities that discharge wastewater into Waters of the United States and to facilities that discharge wastewater to city treatment plants.

-The U.S. Environmental Protection Agency (EPA) delegated NPDES permitting authority to Iowa in 1978 for all facilities outside tribal lands, as granted under Clean Water Act Section 402(b).
+The U.S. Environmental Protection Agency (EPA) delegated NPDES permitting authority to Iowa in 1978 for all facilities outside tribal lands, as granted under Clean Water Act section 402(b).
 Iowa's NPDES rules must implement all of the provisions in 40 CFR §123.25, and these rules must be as stringent as the federal provisions.

 This chapter was reviewed and edited consistent with Executive Order 10.
-This rulemaking removes outdated requirements; shortens, simplifies and clarifies regulations and terminology; removes redundancy; and references regulations that appear elsewhere in State or federal law.
-Chapter 62's rule-referenced document, the Iowa Wasteload Allocation Procedure (www.iowadnr.gov/ Environmental-Protection/Water-Quality/Wasteload-Allocations), has been updated to reflect the November 11, 2020, version already cited in Chapter 61.
+The changes remove outdated requirements; shorten, simplify and clarify regulations and terminology; remove redundancy; and reference regulations that appear elsewhere in state or federal law.
+Chapter 62's rule-referenced document, the Iowa Wasteload Allocation Procedure (www.iowadnr.gov/environmental-protection/water-quality/wasteload-allocations), has been updated to reflect the November 11, 2020, version already cited in Chapter 61.